 - Second cycle

 - Main field(s) of study and in-depth level

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - Finalised by

 - The Faculty Board of Science and Technology, 20 October 2022

 - Department of Information Technology

-120 credits including 30 credits in mathematics and 20 credits in computer science, where Scientific Computing III must be included.
+120 credits including 30 credits in mathematics and 20 credits in computer science.
+Scientific Computing III or Scinetific Computing for Partial Differential Equations.
 A project plan approved by the department for the completion of the course is required.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.